-This page is for people asking what books I can recommend in the field of software engineering.
-I'll try to keep it updated as I go.
+This page is for people asking what books I can recommend in software engineering.
+I’ll try to keep it updated as I go.

 Very technical and from the ground up, this makes it a great first resource.
 From latency and bandwidth, over TCP/UDP and TLS, mobile networks to browser APIs.
 Very in-depth and more of a reference than a page-turner.
 Still to-the-point and less than 400 pages.

 Very hands-on overview over the current best-practices (2017-2018).
 Critical CSS, responsive and lazy-loaded images, fonts, Service Workers, HTTP/2 and more.
 Highly recommended to see what is possible with not too much work.

 A good overview of the security side of the web.
 Building whole applications, online banking and credit card transactions on top of a document viewer has been quite the ride in the last 20 years.
 Read this to understand the platform hacks that were made to make the modern web possible.

 Understanding ECMAScript 6

 This is next step to get a deep understanding of the language.
 A series of books available to read online for free, it takes specific features and deep-dives into them.
 You could probably skip the one on Types and Grammar but the other ones are great.
 Especially scope, closures and this should make much more sense after reading these books.

 Written by the creator of the highly-influential JQuery library, this is the third essential book.

 If you would rather watch than read, I can recommend the courses on Frontend Masters.
 Regarding JS I liked the following courses: